You don’t have to live in a big city to be a foster parent. You don’t

 Great resources available on the web:

-Each year, hundreds of Alaska's children are placed in out-of-home care.
+Each year, thousands of Alaska's children are placed in out-of-home care.
 Typically, it's because a child has been determined to be unsafe or at high risk of maltreatment, in their family home.
-These children range from newborns to teenagers and they live in communities all over Alaska.
+These children range from newborns to teenagers and they live in communities all across Alaska.

 On average, there are approximately 3,000 children each month in foster care in Alaska.
 Foster homes provide children in care a temporary, safe, stable and nurturing home until they can be reunited with their families.
-Some children stay in a foster home for days or weeks; some stay for several years.
-In some cases, children are placed permanently with another family.
+Some children stay in a foster home for days or weeks; some stay for months.
+In some cases, children are unable to safely return to their family home and are placed permanently with another family.

-When out-of-home placement is needed to keep a child safe, OCS will make diligent efforts to identify, evaluate and consider relatives, family friends and those culturally tied to the family as the primary placement option.
-When relatives cannot be a placement option for the child, OCS will make efforts to actively recruit and support families within the child's home community and in close proximity as possible to the child's parents, to assure that the child may continue to maintain important and lasting cultural, ancestral, educational and community-based connections.
+When out-of-home placement is needed to keep a child safe, OCS makes diligent efforts to identify, evaluate and consider relatives, family friends and those culturally tied to the family as the primary placement option.
+When relatives cannot be a placement option for the child, OCS will make efforts to actively recruit and support families within the child's home community and in close proximity to the child's parents, to assure that the child may continue to maintain important and lasting cultural, educational and community-based connections.

 Please consider becoming a foster parent today.
 It may be the most rewarding thing you ever do.
 You will help keep children safe, strengthen your community and give your own life a meaningful new challenge.
 Alaska welcomes and supports all families equally.
 Families of every race, culture, and ethnicity are needed to help children grown with a strong sense of racial and cultural identity.
 Applicants are considered regardless of race, ethnicity, gender, religion or sex.